m6vrm/flowkit/README.md

 }
 ```

-Describe the flow using `emitter`:
+Describe the flow using this `emitter`:

 ```swift